 This is the second in a series of posts designed as a DIY training course for using Displayr.
-In this post, I illustrate the basics of creating a report in Displayr’s edit mode from a raw survey data file.
+In this post, I illustrate the basics of creating a report in Displayr's edit mode from a raw survey data file.
 Along the way, I demonstrate the creation of a data set, filters, tables, and, charts.
 I use a simple survey on supermarket shopping.
 You can see the completed dashboard here (in view mode).
 You can view a video of the dashboard being created here.
 Learn how to create a great survey dashboard.

 Step 1: Create the document